 |2011||James E. Richmond|

 |2009||Ricardo V. Soria|

 |2008||Kevin L. Simmons|

 |2005||Ronald F. Dantowitz|

 Each year, Space Foundation presents the Douglas S. Morrow Public Outreach Award in memory of the late Douglas S. Morrow, renowned Academy Award-winning writer and producer, space advocate and former Space Foundation Board Member, to an individual or organization who has made significant contributions to the public awareness of space programs.
 The Douglas S. Morrow Public Outreach Award is presented annually at Space Symposium.

 Space Achievement Award

-The Space Foundation's Space Achievement Award recognizes individuals or organizations that have demonstrated space achievement, breakthrough space technology or program or product success representing critical milestones in the evolution of space exploration and development.
-The Space Achievement Award is presented annually at the Space Symposium.
+Space Foundation's Space Achievement Award recognizes individuals or organizations that have demonstrated attainment, breakthrough space technology or program or product success representing critical milestones in the evolution of space exploration and development.
+The Space Achievement Award is presented annually at Space Symposium.